 Watch For Filters

-When you are raising the eggs artificially, be sure to use a low-powered filter or place it far away from the eggs.
+When raising the eggs artificially, use a low-powered filter or place it far away from the eggs.
 The strong water currents or suction may dislodge the eggs from their nest.

-Once hatched, the fry may also get sucked into the machine if the intake valves are not properly covered.
+Once hatched, the fry may get sucked into the machine if the intake valves are not adequately covered.

 Control Fungus

 According to the International Journal of Veterinary Science and Medicine, angelfish eggs are susceptible to water mold.
-When the parents raise their eggs, a large part of their job involves cleaning away fungus and debris.
+When the parents raise their eggs, most of their job involves cleaning away fungus and debris.
 If you adopt the eggs, this is now your job.

 How to Remove Angelfish Eggs From The Tank